 Cancer prevention clinical trials are used to study ways to lower the risk of certain types of cancer.
 Some cancer prevention trials are done with healthy people who have not had cancer but who have an increased risk for cancer.
 Other prevention trials are done with people who have had cancer and are trying to prevent another cancer of the same type or to lower their chance of developing a new type of cancer.
 Other trials are done with healthy volunteers who are not known to have any risk factors for cancer.

 The purpose of some cancer prevention clinical trials is to find out whether actions people take can prevent cancer.
 These may include eating fruits and vegetables, exercising, quitting smoking, or taking certain medicines, vitamins, minerals, or food supplements.

 Clinical trials are taking place in many parts of the country.
-Information about clinical trials can be found in the Clinical Trials section of the NCI Web site.
-Check NCI's PDQ Cancer Clinical Trials Registry for lip and oral cavity cancer prevention trials and oropharyngeal cancer prevention trials that are now accepting patients.
+Information about clinical trials can be found in the Clinical Trials section of the NCI website.
+Check NCI's list of cancer clinical trials for lip and oral cavity cancer prevention trials and oropharyngeal cancer prevention trials that are now accepting patients.